scalar-labs/helm-charts/docs/configure-custom-values-scalardl-auditor.md

 You must also mount the private key file and the certificate file on the ScalarDL Auditor pod.

-Please refer to the document [Mount key/certificate files to the pod in ScalarDL Helm Charts](mount-key-and-cert-for-scalardl.md) for more details on how to mount the private key file and the certificate file.
+Please refer to the document [Mount key/certificate files on the pod in ScalarDL Helm Charts](./mount-files-or-volumes-on-scalar-pods.md#mount-keycertificate-files-on-the-pod-in-scalardl-helm-charts) for more details on how to mount the private key file and the certificate file.

 ## Optional configurations